U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The botany program focuses primarily on the enhancement of species populations and habitats discussed above.
 Another important element of the program is the management and enhancement of native plant communities in conjunction with the wildlife program.

 There is also an emphasis on the eradication of exotic plant species - such as tamarisk in the San Joaquin Valley and pampas grass on the Central Coast.
 Noxious weed eradication programs utilize a combination of mechanical removal, chemical spraying, prescribed fire, and/or grazing.
 Visit the BLM California Noxious and Invasive Weeds web page to learn more about exotic species control.

 Wildflowers blooming in the San Joaquin Valley

-The Hollister Field Office administers 71 active commercial grazing leases for both sheep and cattle.
+The Central Coast Field Office administers approximately 71 active commercial grazing leases for both sheep and cattle.
 Primary use season lasts between January - April.
 Forage generally consists of annual grasses and forbs which grow during these wetter months, and the range is managed to ensure enough residual mulch remains after each grazing season.

 The BLM monitors rangeland annually, measuring the health of the rangelands by watershed function, integrity of nutrient cycles and energy flow, and presence of functioning recovery mechanisms.
 These criteria take into consideration native plant and animal communities, season of use, riparian areas, rest and recovery phases, fuel loading, sensitive resources, and measurable condition parameters such as residual mulch and water quality.

-Please visit the BLM California Grazing web page or Hollister Field Office Grazing / Range Management web page to learn more about the Range Management program and review the Central California Standards for Rangeland Health and Guidelines for Livestock Grazing and Management.
+Please visit the BLM California Grazing web page or Central Coast Field Office Grazing / Range Management web page to learn more about the Range Management program and review the Central California Standards for Rangeland Health and Guidelines for Livestock Grazing and Management.